 We eat to avoid discomfort.
-And then we feel great discomfort having eaten far too much: physical discomfort and psychological discomfort.
+And then we feel discomfort having eaten more than our tummies are comfortable with.
+There’s physical discomfort and psychological discomfort.
 So then we eat more to try to drown out the psychological discomfort, which adds to both the physical and psychological discomfort.

 So what’s the solution?

 You might be thinking something like ‘ugh!
 This is so hard!’
 It is hard!
 It takes practice, commitment to your own growth and clarity of purpose.
 And…